GatorSense/EMD_HSI/README.md

 If you have any questions, please contact:

 Author:  Alina Zare
-University of Missouri, Electrical and Computer Engineering
+University of Florida, Electrical and Computer Engineering
-Email Address: zarea@missouri.edu
+Email Address: azare@ufl.edu
 Created: December 2013
-Latest Revision: December 19, 2013
+Latest Revision: May 23, 2018
-This product is Copyright (c) 2013 Alina Zare
+This product is Copyright (c) 2018 Alina Zare
 All rights reserved.